 Linked to range of public outputs including exhibitions, seminars and workshops, this research aims to promote dialogue regarding the ethical, legal and creative potentials of new technologies.

-Tasmanian College of the Arts Researchers:
+School of Creative Arts Researchers:

 Dr Svenja Kratz: Lecturer in Interdisciplinary Creative Practice